sitharaj88/ecommerece-ui-kit/README.md

 ## 🚀 Codex Task: Build a Scalable eCommerce UI Kit

 Welcome, Codex contributors!
 This repository is focused on building a **fully responsive, reusable, and accessible eCommerce UI Kit** using modern frontend best practices.
+It now includes a basic **Expo** setup in `expo-app/` so you can prototype mobile views alongside the web components.

 ---